What are Closing Costs?

-Many of the closing costs associated with buying residential real estate are associated with getting the loan.
-At Longhorn Mortgage, we have extensive experience in mortgage lending, so we can compile a comprehensive report on mortgage-related costs in your "Good Faith Estimate".
+Many of the closing costs associated with buying residential real estate are associated with getting the mortgage.
+At Longhorn Mortgage, we are highly experienced in residential mortgage lending, so we can provide you with a comprehensive report on closing costs related to your mortgage in your "Good Faith Estimate".

-Below is a fairly generic list of closing costs.
-We will always provide a specific list of your closing costs when we provide your Good Faith Estimate.
+Below is a generic list of closing costs.
+We will provide a specific list of your closing costs when we provide your Good Faith Estimate.

 Standard Closing Costs